 Child benefit can be claimed for all children under the age of 16.
 Once a child reaches this age, it may still be possible to claim benefit until their 20th birthday, if they remain in full time ‘non-advanced’ education.
-The current benefit is £20.70 per week for the first child and £13.70 for each additional child.
+The current benefit (in the 2018-19 tax year) is £20.70 per week for the first child and £13.70 for each additional child.

-Where a parent has not requested that HM Revenue and Customs (HMRC) stop paying child benefit, a tax charge will be levied on the household’s highest earner if their personal taxable income exceeds £50,000 per tax year.
+A tax charge will be levied on the household’s highest earner if that person's taxable income exceeds £50,000 per tax year, if a parent has not requested that HMRC stop paying child benefit.
 Once taxable income exceeds £60,000 in a tax year, the charge will be 100 per cent of the benefit claimed, thus negating the benefit received.

 What’s your ANI?